Tune in for Love: Plot

 Around Christmas, construction for new apartment buildings begins in their neighborhood and old friends of Hyun-woo find him and stop by.
-Their presence disrupts the quiet peace of the bakery and eventually, Eun-ja asks them to leave.
+Their presence disturbs the bakery and eventually, Eun-ja asks them to leave.
 Hyun-woo is about to leave with them and asks Eun-ja if he can get his pay in advance.
 Mi-soo and Eun-ja wonder if he'll ever come back.
-Later that night, Hyun-woo and his friends are eating at a soju bar and have a solemn moment to remember their friend, Jyeong-hyeop who passed away.
-A group of strangers passes by them and one remarks it seems like a funeral.
-One of Hyun-woo's friends gets angry and picks a fight with the stranger, ending up with all of them in a fight.
-Mi-soo waits in the bakery for Hyun-woo to return, but he never does.
+Later that night, Hyun-woo and his friends are eating at a soju bar and have a solemn moment to remember their friend, Jyeong-hyeop who had just died, when a fight ensues.